top of page

 “Many people have approached me over the years full of the woes that befell them because they did not respect this elementary precaution.
 Often they were ignorant about the need to build a solid foundation and had signed up for various courses in the hope of leaping into a facile spirituality.
 Their weakness of body and mind betrayed them and compounded their troubles.
 Patanjali himself warned that if the base is not firm, sorrow, despair, unsteadiness of body, and shakiness of breath will result.
 Mental depression and accompanying tremors are a serious matter.
 They are extreme, and in his third sutra on asana, Patanjali specifically said that asana practice will protect us from the dangers and vicissitudes of extremes”.

 The yoga view on depression is interesting.
 Osho Rajneesh, although controversial, added invaluable commentary on the ancient yoga teachings.
 His articulate and logical mind helped people understand the vast poetic work that makes up the “ancient texts”.
 In his Book of Secrets (2010), Osho tells us to not battle with depression.
 But face it and move forward with life.
 He says we wont find solace in the form of pills and therapy, the only therapy is from within.
 Do not feel depressed about feeling depressed.
 He says “You are depressed, so remain with it”.
 Accept it and just move on with life.
 Don’t fight it and feel like something is wrong.
-Iyengar tells us that we make our situations worse because we seek freedom but all we do is cling to bondage.
+Iyengar also tells us that we make our situations worse because we seek freedom but all we do is cling to bondage.
 He says we don’t allow life to take shape, we don't allow life to happen.
 “When we have done all that can be done, we are ready to face the future fearlessly, and we are able to handle whatever it may bring”.

 We are all vulnerable humans who feel pain.
 There is nothing wrong.
 Acceptance is the first part.
 Then force a smile and continue with your life.
 The pain is in fighting for your mental health.
 The following is excerpted from the works of Osho Rajneesh; “You are depressed, so remain with it.
 Wait and watch.
 You cannot be depressed for long because in this world nothing is permanent.
 This world is a flux.
 This world cannot change its basic law for you so that you remain depressed forever.
 Nothing is here forever; everything is moving and changing.
 Existence is a river; it cannot stop for you, just for you, so that you remain depressed forever.
 It is moving, it has already moved.
 Feel depression, taste it deeply, live it.
 It is your fate.
 Then suddenly you will feel it has disappeared because the man who can accept even depression cannot be depressed”